eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequestCompound.md

 `func (o *EzsignsignatureRequestCompound) HasAObjEzsignelementdependency() bool`

 HasAObjEzsignelementdependency returns a boolean if a field has been set.

+### GetAObjEzsignsignaturepaymentdetail

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignsignaturepaymentdetail() []EzsignsignaturepaymentdetailRequestCompound`

+GetAObjEzsignsignaturepaymentdetail returns the AObjEzsignsignaturepaymentdetail field if non-nil, zero value otherwise.

+### GetAObjEzsignsignaturepaymentdetailOk

+`func (o *EzsignsignatureRequestCompound) GetAObjEzsignsignaturepaymentdetailOk() (*[]EzsignsignaturepaymentdetailRequestCompound, bool)`

+GetAObjEzsignsignaturepaymentdetailOk returns a tuple with the AObjEzsignsignaturepaymentdetail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsignsignaturepaymentdetail

+`func (o *EzsignsignatureRequestCompound) SetAObjEzsignsignaturepaymentdetail(v []EzsignsignaturepaymentdetailRequestCompound)`

+SetAObjEzsignsignaturepaymentdetail sets AObjEzsignsignaturepaymentdetail field to given value.

+### HasAObjEzsignsignaturepaymentdetail

+`func (o *EzsignsignatureRequestCompound) HasAObjEzsignsignaturepaymentdetail() bool`

+HasAObjEzsignsignaturepaymentdetail returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)